3 Signs your shoes are too small

 #3 Hot feet or a lump under the foot

-If you have answered yes to any of the above tips come and talk with our running team at intraining Running Centre.
+If you have answered yes to any of the above signs come and talk with our running team at intraining Running Centre.
 They can help you with some tips to modify your shoes or help you find the right pair.
 There are so many different shape designs to running shoes that usually we can help you find a pair to suit.